slatedocs/slate/source/includes/v4/_tickets.md

 - entry_duration (integer), if ticket type is a time slot, the slot duration in minutes, else null
 - min_persons (integer), minimum quantity to buy per order
 - max_persons (integer), maximum quantity to buy per order
+- personalizeable (boolean), weather the ticket can be personalised (e.g. annual tickets)

 ## Details of single ticket